shaunalexex/asl-recognition-using-siamese-network/README.md

 ![](Images/classification_report.png)

-This model is successfully able to classify static sign language image into 24 classes
+This model is successfully able to classify static sign language image into 24 classes with 100% accuracy on test set

 This is because the sign for J and Z are in motion, which i will look to cover in a future project.